R0h1tAnand/JANUS/README.md

 > one at what approaches, one at what departs. **You cannot guard a gate you have only ever
 > stood behind.**

-Built for the **Mastercard Innovation Challenge @ GFF 2026 — AI Defense Lab for Payment Security**.

 ## The thesis